wp-plugins/slickr-flickr/readme.txt

 == How to Set Up The Plugin Defaults ==

-If you don't want to specify all the settings for every slideshow you can set up some defaults.
-The default value is used when you have not specified a value on the individual slideshow or gallery.
+If you don't want to specify all the settings for every Flickr slideshow or gallery you can set up some defaults.
+The default value is used when you have not specified a value on the individual slideshow, gallery or galleria.
+All the following settings are optional; we only strongly recommend you set the Flickr ID to save having to set it on every use of the plugin.

 * Go to the "Settings" section, and choose "Slickr Flickr"
 * Enter your Flickr Id (the ID is of the form 12345678@N00) and choose whether it is a user or group id
 * Enter your Flickr API Key (optional)
-* Enter your Slickr Flickr Pro license Id (optional)
+* Enter your Slickr Flickr Pro Licence (optional)

-* Enter the default number of photos to show
-* Select the default type of display - gallery, slideshow or galleria (a slideshow/gallery combo)
-* Choose whether photos captions are displayed
-* Enter the default delay in seconds before the slideshow moves on to the next slide
-* Choose the LightBox (manual play, auto play, ThickBox, ShadowBox, FancyBox, Shutterbox, SlimBox LightBox Plus, WP PrettyPhoto or Evolution LightBox)
+For more information on the other defaults you can set up, go to http://www.slickrflickr.com/40/how-to-use-slickr-flickr-admin-settings/

 == Links ==